prasanna12510/k8s-vault-cryptogen/README.md

 ## Steps:
 1.Created Kubernetes Cluster on Azure using AKS and Terraform. <br />
 2.deployed vault Secret Engine and Consul for Secret Storage, I used cubbyhole as secret Engine. <br />
-3.Hosted Redis and Mysql on Azure for secret storage and secret processing. <br />
+3.Hosted Redis(concurrent request processing using REDIS_QUEUE ,rq ) and Mysql on Azure for secret storage and secret processing. <br />
 4.developed frontend application using FLASK and SQLAlchemy for Interacting for Secret Storage <br />

 ## K8s cluster on Azure